teeerevor/hotmess_rails/README.md

 Quick start
 --

-Assuming you have ruby and bundler installed.
+Assuming you have postgres, ruby, bundler installed.
+If not go do that.

+Bundle the bundles.

 <tt>bundle</tt>